glpi-project/doc-agent/source/configuration.rst

     This directive is used for inventory task only.

+.. _force:

 ``force``
     Execute the task, even if not required by the server.

     This directive is used for inventory task only.

-``collect-timeout``
+.. _backend-collect-timeout:

+``backend-collect-timeout``
-    Specifies the timeout for task modules execution.
+    Specifies the timeout in seconds for task modules execution.
+The default is 300.

     This directive is used for inventory task only.

+.. _no-p2p:

 ``no-p2p``
     Disables peer to peer for downloading files.

     This directive is used for deploy task only.

+.. _html:

 ``html``
     Output inventory in HTML format.

     This directive is used for inventory task and for local target only.

+.. _json:

 ``json``
     Use JSON as inventory format.

     This directive is used for inventory task.

+.. _remote:

+``remote``
+    Specify a remote inventory definition to be used by :doc:`../tasks/remote-inventory` task.